AS

 Client

-PLUS, a tutoring platform supporting 5k+ students with 10k+ hours of learning
+PLUS, a tutoring platform supporting 3k+ students and 500+ tutors with 10k+ hours of learning annually

-PLUS, a tutoring platform supporting 5k+ students with 10k+ hours of learning
+PLUS, a tutoring platform supporting 3k+ students and 500+ tutors with 10k+ hours of learning annually

-PLUS, a tutoring platform supporting 5k+ students with 10k+ hours of learning
+PLUS, a tutoring platform supporting 3k+ students and 500+ tutors with 10k+ hours of learning annually

-As the platform quickly scaled and onboarded 10+ new designers a year, its design system began to show cracks that were starting to slow it down.
+As the platform quickly scaled and onboarded 10+ new designers a year, its design system began to show cracks that were slowing the team down.

-As the platform quickly scaled and onboarded 10+ new designers a year, its design system began to show cracks that were starting to slow it down.
+As the platform quickly scaled and onboarded 10+ new designers a year, its design system began to show cracks that were slowing the team down.

 Components were duplicated across products